BRUHItsABunny/bunnYmage/README.md

 # bunnYmage

-A wrapper written for Golang image processing, sparked for  my need for a half decent wrapper but not being able to find one.
+A wrapper written for Golang image processing, sparked by my need for a half decent wrapper but not being able to find one.

+Maybe I'm just special but I found it to clutter my code in ways that were unnecessary in my opinion.

 ## Introduction